United States–Yugoslavia relations: Interwar period

 The Kingdom of Yugoslavia was created in the aftermath of the World War I under the influence of the Fourteen Points self-determination ideas by the Woodrow Wilson administration.
 The United States was the first country to diplomatically recognize Yugoslavia.

 World War II

 During World War II in Yugoslavia, the United States initially supported the royalist Yugoslav government in exile.
-When the Nazis invaded Yugoslavia in the spring of 1941, the United States decisively supported the Chetniks in the first years of the war.
+When Nazi Germany invaded Yugoslavia in the spring of 1941, the United States decisively supported the Chetniks in the first years of the war.
 This however changed once British sources recognized Yugoslav Partisans as the only significant resistance movement which will rise to become the most effective anti-Axis resistance movement during the war.

 Initial postwar years

 In the initial period after the war relations between the two countries were poor with Yugoslavia being perceived as the closest Soviet ally, and the country in which Communist party gained power without any significant Soviet support.
 This phase lasted in a short period after the end of the World War II in 1945 and before the beginning of the Cold War in 1947.
 This period was characterized by Soviet conciliatory diplomacy towards the West and much more belligerent Yugoslav foreign policy involved in issues such as the Free Territory of Trieste and Greek Civil War.
 Relations were further strained when two USAF C-47 Skytrain cargo aircraft were shot down over Yugoslavia in the space of two weeks.
 At the time, relations with United States were given lower priority to country's relations with United Kingdom.